 Native Ads vs Google Ads the Pros and Cons

-As the digital marketing world continues to rise, a wider variety of methods are coming to light such as native advertising.
-But how do these sponsored ads compare to original Google ads?
+As the digital marketing world continues to grow, a wider variety of ad options become available such as native advertising.
+But how do these sponsored ads compare to the original Google Adwords?

 Easily access your target audience on web pages and platforms that ready drive traffic